tja4472/clicker/README.md

 * codecov.io: sending unit test coverage reports to codecov.io
 * gulp-load-plugins: helper to load other gulp plugins easily
-* gulp-rename: rename a file in gulp, used to patch Ionic's app decorator
 * gulp-tslint: access tslint from gulp
 * gulp-typescript: transpile typescript in gulp
 * gulp-util: logging in gulp